leomenezessz/pyppium/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/leomenezessz/pyppium/blob/master/LICENSE)
 ![GitHub Pages Deploy](https://github.com/leomenezessz/pyppium/workflows/GitHub%20Pages%20Deploy/badge.svg?branch=master)

-Pyppium is a Appium-Python-Client wrapper for cross mobile testing.
-It provides a simple and concise way to build your tests, saving your time and focusing on what really matters in your (Android/iOS) Application.
+Pyppium is an Appium-Python-Client wrapper for cross mobile testing.
+It helps you to save your time by reducing complexity, increasing efficiency and also avoiding these boring and repetitive work problems.
+Assists you to focus on what really matters, like your business rules, and provides an environment to start creating your application's screens and your test scenarios as fast as possible.

 ## Installation